-No more binge watching Game of Thrones.
+No more binge-watching Game of Thrones.
 You are not allowed to watch The #AskGaryVee Show going forward (maybe…).
-No more late night parties with your friends.
+No more late-night parties with your friends.
 You are in such a Code Red zone that every minute (let’s call it 18 hours a day if you want this to be successful), needs to be allocated for your business.
 This even includes time with your family.
 It’s a substantial sacrifice and you have to realize the level of commitment that is required.

 Also, I was trying to be very kind in the first year because I know we live in a politically correct world where leisure, “me” time, and family time are so important to so many.
-However, if you have this ambition of building a business, you have to make this mental commitment.
+However, if you have the ambition of building a business, you have to make this mental commitment.
 Then any time you have for family or leisure time is an added bonus.
 In fact, you have to ask yourself how big of a business you are actually trying to build.
 The bigger the business, the more years you’ll need to tack onto year one.

 3. Hold yourself accountable to your word.

-One of best pieces of business advice I’ve ever received (and one that I try to impart on anyone entering the business world) is that your word is bond.
+One of the best pieces of business advice I’ve ever received (and one that I try to impart to anyone entering the business world) is that your word is bond.
 My dad told me this at an early age and it has shaped how I’ve conducted business ever since.
-He told me once that if I commit to buying 100 cases of wine for the store, and I change my mind the week before it arrives, that I would have to drink all of it because I made the commitment.
+He told me once that if I commit to buying 100 cases of wine for the store, and I change my mind the week before it arrives, I would have to drink all of it because I made the commitment.

 If you make a commitment, no matter what happens, you have to deliver.
 Not only is your company’s brand at stake, but your personal brand and reputation too.
 Poor business decisions could put your status as an entrepreneur at risk.